ashishrautela612/Garden-Landing-Page/README.md

     ```

 2. **Customize the content:**
-    - Edit the `index.html` file to modify the content of the landing page.
+    - Edit the `index.html` file to modify the content of the website.
-    - Update the styles in the `index.css` file to customize the look of the landing page.
+    - Update the styles in the `style.css` file to customize the look of the website.

 3. **Add Images:**
     - Replace the placeholder images in the `images` folder with your own images.
     - Update the image sources in the `index.html` file to point to your new images.

-4. **Test the Page:**
+4. **Test the Website:**
-    - Open the `index.html` file in a web browser to preview the landing page.
+    - Open the `index.html` file in a web browser to preview the website.
-    - Test the page's responsiveness by resizing the browser window or using a mobile device emulator.
+    - Test the website's responsiveness by resizing the browser window or using a mobile device emulator.

-5. **Deploy the Landing Page:**
+5. **Deploy the Website:**
     - Upload the entire project folder to your web hosting provider using FTP or another method.
     - Ensure that the `index.html` file is in the root directory of your website.
-    - Visit your website's URL in a web browser to see the deployed landing page.
+    - Visit your website's URL in a web browser to see the deployed website.

 6. **Customize Further:**
-    - Feel free to further customize the landing page template by adding more sections, changing the layout, or integrating it with backend services for form submission.
+    - Feel free to further customize the website template by adding more sections, changing the layout, or integrating it with backend services for form submission.

 ## Credits

-- Fonts: [Open Sans](https://fonts.google.com/specimen/Open+Sans), [Poppins](https://fonts.google.com/specimen/Poppins) from Google Fonts.
+- Fonts: [Libre Bodoni](https://fonts.google.com/specimen/Libre+Bodoni) from Google Fonts.
-- Icons: [SVGRepo](https://www.svgrepo.com/) for arrow and search icons.
+- Images: Placeholder images sourced from the project's `images` folder.